 \section{Introduction}

-For many years time has been treated in physics as a~universal parameter which allows the observer to divide the reality into past, present, and future.
-What is more, time flows always in one direction, called the arrow of time.
-This direction implies also the direction of changes that may spontaneously happen to any physical system, which ultimately leads to the notion of causality.
+For many years time was treated in physics as a~universal parameter which allows the observer to divide the reality into past, present, and future.
+What is more, time was flowing always in one direction, called the arrow of time.
+This direction implied also the direction of changes that may spontaneously happen to any physical system, which ultimately leads to the notion of causality.
 We are used to the fact that past affects future, but future cannot affect the past, as this will act against the arrow of time.

 The development of relativity theory changed this picture in a~substantial way.
-To obtain a~consistent model, time had to be treated as a~coordinate, forming with the spatial coordinates the spacetime.
+To obtain a realistic model one needs to treat time and space in a~way consistent with the relativity theory.
 The metric and other tensors gained their time components which were transforming during the change of the coordinate system along with the spatial coordinates.
-For example, the four-momentum $p^\mu$, $\mu=0,1,2,3$, takes the form $p^\mu=(p^0,\vec p)$, where $p^0 = E/c$, $E$ being the total energy.
+For example, the position and the linear momentum are four-vectors $x^\mu$ and $p^\mu$, $\mu=0,1,2,3$.
+They take the form $x^\mu=(x^0,\vec x)$ and $p^\mu=(p^0,\vec p)$, where $x^0$ represents time and $p^0 = E/c$, $E$ being the total energy.
 This feature is absent in the non-relativistic physics.

-One may ask if time behaves in the same way in the macroscopic and microscopic scales?
-We know that both classical and relativistic physics agree upon the basic properties of time, so if one expects any deviations from the standard picture, one should look at the quantum mechanics.
+One may ask if time and space positions behave in the same way in the macroscopic and microscopic scales?
+We know that both non-relativistic and relativistic physics agree upon the basic properties of time, so if one expects any deviations from the standard picture, one should look at quantum mechanics.